asadprodhan/How-to-run-Kraken2-on-HPC-using-Singularity-container-and-Nextflow/README.md

   * Or, the available pre-built databases can be downloaded and used (https://benlangmead.github.io/aws-indexes/k2)

+      - create and 'cd' into a directory in your Linux computer to download the kraken2 pre-built databases in

+	    - go to the above pre-built databases website

+	    - go to the HTTPS URL column of the collection table

+	    - right click on the tar.gz file of the corresponding collection

+	    - copy link address

+	    - run the following command

+		    ```
+        wget link_address
+        ```

+	    - extract the tar zipped database as follows:

+      ```
+		  tar -zxvf downloaded_database
+      ```

+	    - now, you need to refer this directory as you kraken 2 database in the kraken2 script

   * When running Kraken2, the database needs to be in the same computer where the command will be run (for example, in Zeus or Magnus at Pawsey).
 Preferably, in the same directory

   * Full path of the database needs to be given in the kraken2 command even if the database is in the same directory